TheGanjalf/TheGanjalf/README.md

 - 👋 Hi, I’m @TheGanjalf
-- 👀 I’m interested in Python, Java, Java script project
+- 👀 I’m interested in Python, Rust, C# project
-- 🌱 I’m currently learning Python, Java, Java script
+- 🌱 I’m currently learning Python, Rust, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...